symsoft/ecc-api-guide/change-static-ip.md

 ### Change Static IP

 Change the static IP of a subscription by issue a PATCH request on the _/ecc/v1/subscriptions/{type}:{id}_ path.
 The body of the request shall include the desired static IP.

+Note that this feature is only applicable for subscriptions that have been enabled for static IP support as part of the onboarding process.

+Only valid IPv4 addresses are allowed.

 **Example Command:**